Labor and Employment Law Overview: Federal

 The OFCCP also has specific enforcement authority over these other laws:

 - Section 503 of the Rehabilitation Act.
 Requires certain federal contractors and their subcontractors to take affirmative action to employ and advance qualified individuals with disabilities.
-See Employee Management > Affirmative Action.
+See EEO - Affirmative Action: Federal.

 - Vietnam Era Veterans' Readjustment Assistance Act (as amended).
 Requires federal contractors to engage in affirmative action to employ and advance qualified special disabled veterans, veterans of the Vietnam era and certain active duty veterans.
-See Employee Management > Affirmative Action.
+See EEO - Affirmative Action: Federal.

 - Americans with Disabilities Act (as amended).
 Prohibits disability discrimination by private employers with 15 or more employees and most government employers and includes certain reasonable accommodation requirements.
 OFCCP and the EEOC share enforcement of the ADA.